junder-git/app1_dockercompose_python_discord_quart/README.md

 - Keep the last input in the search query box

 ### Current Security Features
 - Limit of one bot instance per Discord server for any number of voice channels it may have.

+##### Lind
+-Keep Playlist results until you submit a new search
+-Keep the last input in the search bar
+-Option to loop song or playlist
+-Commmand to add first search result of a qry to the playlist
+-Cache last 2 songs or so?
+-Give option to go back?